heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 ---
 layout: post
 title: Creating my own substitution cipher application
-description: Demonstrating my own substitution cipher application created in C# WPF using my own encoding method to encode the plaintext message into the encrypted strings.
+description: Demonstrating my own substitution cipher created in C# WPF using my own encoding method to encode the plaintext message into the encrypted strings.
 keywords: substitution cipher, custom encoding method, heiswayi nrird cipher program, c# wpf, encryption and decryption
 tags: [CSharp, WPF, Cryptography]
 comments: true
 ---

-> Please note that this application is just for fun (experimental) and it is totally unsecure for any practical use.
+> Please note that this project is JUST FOR FUN and it is totally unsecure for any practical use.

 ### What is cipher?

 In cryptography, a cipher is an algorithm for performing encryption or decryption of information into some kind of secret codes.
 For a **substitution cipher**, it's a method of encoding characters from the plaintext message into something called ciphertext.
 There are few popular cipher algorithms such as steganography, ROT13, Caesar shift cipher, Vigenere, etc. which I can simply use.
 There are also the modern unbreakable of encryption algorithms available such as Triple DES, RSA, Blowfish, Twofish, AES, etc.

-But to be epic and for the sake of fun, I decided to use a substitution method with my own designed keys and encoding algorithm.
-So, I created my own cipher application in C# WPF which obviously I named as _Heiswayi Nrird Cipher Program_.
-Not really a nice name huh?
+But today I want to create my own cipher program and experiment with it.
+I decided to use a substitution method with my own designed keys and encoding algorithm.
+So, I have created my own cipher application in C# WPF which obviously I have named it as _Heiswayi Nrird Cipher Program_.

 ### Screenshot of the application